viyer2/codetask/README.md

 install Path::Class
 cpamn Path::Class

-to run this check out the project and after the installation run morbo wordfinder.pl if all is well you should see
+to run this, check out the project and after the installation You should see a cache dir and wordfinder.pl

+run morbo wordfinder.pl
+if all is well you should see
 Server available at http://127.0.0.1:3000